 Your first visit may be with your primary care provider or a specialist in conditions that affect the female reproductive system (gynecologist).

 Think about bringing a family member or friend with you to the appointment, if you can.
 They can listen to what your provider says and help you recall information later.

 - Your symptoms, including those that seem unrelated to the reason for the appointment, and when they began

 - All medicines, vitamins, herbs and other supplements you take and the dosages

 - Questions to ask your health care provider

 - What's likely causing my symptoms?

 - What tests might I need?

-- Are my cysts likely to resolve on their own or will I need treatment?
+- Will my cyst go away on its own, or will I need treatment?

 - Do you have printed materials or brochures I can have?
 What websites do you recommend?